OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Imagery-Intelligence-IMINT.md

 - [DepositPhotos](https://depositphotos.com/search/by-images.html)
   Reverse image search through their dataset, which contains over 200 million images.
 - [ILookLikeYou](https://www.ilooklikeyou.com/)
-  Upload an image of a face and this site will provide you will similar faces.
+  Upload an image of a face and this site will provide you with similar faces.
 - [FaceSherlock](https://facesherlock.com/)
   Uses machine learning technology to get face descriptors and detect similar faces based on it.
 Also able to search for VK profiles via faces.